robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"AIME-related hashtags over time",
     "type" : "image",
     "url" : "data/images/aime_hashtags.png",
-    "comment" : "Heatgraph depicting the relevance of the different # during the time.
+    "caption" : "Heatgraph depicting the relevance of the different # during the time.
 Besides the first 5 ones, present during all the time of the observation, all the others are clusterized in specific moments."
 }
 ```